top of page

 嬰兒要想歸家去 持念當來彌勒經

-Mother's children who wish to return,
+Mother’s children who wish to return home,

-recite and practice the Sutra of Maitreya for this age.
+the Sutra of Maitreya now revealed.

 用心持念佛來救 朵朵金蓮去超生